 HAR is a file format used by all major browsers and various other tools to export recorded HTTP requests.

+You'll need to choose a tool to record your HAR file.
 Multiple browsers and tools can export HTTP traffic in a HAR format.
 A few popular ones are:

 - Microsoft Edge